How to Choose a Headphone Amp [Definitive Guide]

 Do these things even matter?
 Of course!

-So the lower the Sensitivity of the headphone, the more power it will require from the Amp to reach loudness.
-The HD600’s at 97dB need 20mW to perform at their peak.
-A headphone with 105dB needs much less; about 2.5mW.
-Pretty big difference!
+So the lower the Sensitivity of the headphones, the more power it will require from the Amp to reach loudness.

 In general, the higher the impedance, the more likely you will need an amp to raise the volume to a listenable level.
 Why?
 Because it needs more power.